TSA Background Check

 You have approximately 90 seconds to answer each question.
 Work through the material quickly while at the same time showing attention to detail and the ability to extract relevant information quickly.

-Try doing the following question in 90 seconds.
+Try doing the following sample question in 90 seconds.

-> It’s little wonder Russians are toasting oil: These are boom times.
+It’s little wonder Russians are toasting oil.
+These are boom times.
 Global oil prices have increased tenfold since 1998, and Russia has pulled ahead of Saudi Arabia as the world’s top crude oil producer.
-The Kremlin’s budget now overflows with funds for new schools, roads, and national defense projects, and Moscow’s nouveau riche are plunking down millions of dollars for mansion-scale “dachas.”
+The Kremlin’s budget now overflows with funds for new schools, roads, and national defense projects, and Moscow’s nouveau rich are plunking down millions of dollars for mansion-scale “dachas.”

 Bear in mind that you can only use the material contained in the paragraph.